There was the Way and only the Way.

 The egg split open with a deep shhhh.
 It wasn’t air being left out; it was air being sucked in.
 That it would break on a tug was a wonder: the thing looked and felt as solid and resilient as the mountains and the ground themselves.

 Everything, she thought, has flaws.
 Goodness knew what sort of pressure and pain this thing had been through.

 It whirred and jammed and hummed and then it fell open, just like that.

 She smiled.
 Then laughed.“So you are what I was looking for!”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Andreia MarquesWrite a Review